Post-graduation work permit

 If your courses moved online due to COVID-19, online courses completed inside or outside Canada during the pandemic will not impact the length or your eligibility for the PGWP as long as you meet eligibility criteria for the temporary policies (see ‘Am I eligible to apply’ above).

-You can only apply after your Letter of Completion is available, which confirms that you have completed all program requirements.
+You can only apply after your Program Completion Letter is available, which confirms that you have completed all program requirements.
 A letter stating you will soon complete your requirements is not sufficient.
-The date your Letter of Completion first becomes available is different from your degree conferral, diploma, and graduation ceremony.
+The date your Program Completion Letter first becomes available is different from your degree conferral, diploma, and graduation ceremony.

 Further studies